Netanyahu set for comeback, says on brink of "big" election win

 Netanyahu has been counting on support from Ben-Gvir and fellow far-right leader Bezalel Smotrich.

-But the prospect of a government including Ben-Gvir, a former member of Kach, a group on Israeli and U.S. terrorist watchlists, and who was once convicted for racist incitement, risks alarming allies including Washington.
+But the prospect of a government including Ben-Gvir risks alarming allies including Washington.
+He is a former member of Kach, a group on Israeli and U.S. terrorist watchlists, and was once convicted for racist incitement.

 In an apparent attempt to allay fears abroad, Netanyahu, who in 2020 forged formal diplomatic ties with the United Arab Emirates and Bahrain, said a government under his leadership would act responsibly, avoid "unnecessary adventures" and "expand the circle of peace."